Tracheoesophageal fistula (TEF)

 Refer a Patient

-The tracheoesophageal fistula allows liquid and stomach acid from the esophagus to pass to the trachea, causing pneumonia and other complications.
+The tracheoesophageal fistula (TEF) allows liquid and stomach acid from the esophagus to pass to the trachea, causing pneumonia and other complications.
 Many newborns with tracheoesophageal fistula also have congenital heart defects, kidney and urinary tract problems and muscular or skeletal problems.

 Doctors usually note signs of tracheoesophageal fistula soon after birth.